-Betamethasone is used to decrease inflammation and pain in a number of conditions.
+Betamethasone is used to decrease inflammation and pain from a number of conditions.
+It’s approved for:

 How it works

 Betamethasone is a corticosteroid drug, sometimes called a steroid.
 Steroids reduce the amount of inflammatory chemicals your body makes.
-They also reduce your body’s natural immune response to control inflammation.
+They also reduce your body’s natural immune response, which helps to control inflammation.

-The most common side effects that occur with betamethasone include:
+The more common side effects that can occur with betamethasone include:

 - more frequent urges to urinate